AndyLaBorde/Team_Profile_Generator/README.md

   ## Tests

   "npm run test"
-  // Under Construction //

   ## Questions

-  If there are any additiopnal questions or inquirires you can contact me through GitHub or Email.
+  If there are any additional questions or inquirires you can contact me through GitHub or Email.
   GitHub: https://github.com/AndyLaBorde,
   Email: Andrew.lab14@gmail.com